facelessuser/HexViewer/readme.md

 # About
 Hex Viewer is a plugin for Sublime Text 2 that allows the toggling of a file into a hex viewing mode.
-Currently it only supports reading and not editing.
+Hex Viewer also supports hex editing.

 <img src="http://dl.dropbox.com/u/342698/HexViewer/preview.png" border="0"/>